AlphaBravoCompany/ab-training-labs/container-bootcamp/section-2-labs/README.md

 `docker rm -f nginx-sample`

-The web page is no longer available and running `docker ps -a` shows no running nginx containers.
+The container has been deleted, the web page is no longer available, and running `docker ps -n 1` no longer shows an nginx container.

 _____